camunda/camunda-docs-manual/content/webapps/cockpit/dmn/decision-instance-view.md

 ---

-On the decision instance page you find the table of the decision that was executed as well as the values for the input variables and the decision result.
+On the decision instance page you find the table or literal expression of the decision that was executed as well as the values for the input variables and the decision result.

 {{< img src="../../img/cockpit-decision-instance-view.png" title="Decision Instance View" >}}